WICG/import-maps/README.md

 _We're not sure exactly how you install a package name map.
 The below represents a tentative idea.
 See the issue tracker for more discussion and alternatives: [#1](https://github.com/domenic/package-name-maps/issues/1)._

-You can install a package name map for your application using a `<script>` element, either inline (for best performance) or with a `src=""` attribute (ideally a prioritised request with far-future cache expires):
+You can install a package name map for your application using a `<script>` element, either inline (for best performance) or with a `src=""` attribute (ideally a prioritised unique URL with far-future cache expires):

 ```html
 <script type="packagemap">